 Abbaye du Mont des Cats

 Production methods for Abbaye du Mont des Cats are similar to those used for Port Salut.
 Milk is gently pasteurized for cheese production, and maturation takes place over a period of four to five weeks.
-During this time, cheeses are washed with a brine solution to encourage the growth of the Bacterium Linens mold, and dyed with roucou, a natural red dye derived from the seeds of the anatto shrub.
+During this time, cheeses are washed with a brine solution to encourage the growth of the Bacterium linens mold.
+They're also dyed with roucou, a natural red dye derived from the seeds of the annatto shrub.